wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

                   <li>
                     Import the Spring Cloud Bill of Materials (BOM) to your project.
                     {{site.data.alerts.tip}}
                       <p>The Spring Cloud dependency needs to be compatible with the Spring Boot release version.
 Therefore, replace <code>$springCloudVersion</code> with with the correct dependency version.
-You can run a simple command and find out the Spring Cloud version that is compatible with your Spring Boot version.
-See <a href="https://spring-cloud-info.cfapps.io/docs/spring-cloud-info.html#_spring_cloud_version_given_spring_boot_version">Spring Cloud Version Given Spring Boot Version</a> for details.
+See <a href="https://spring.io/projects/spring-cloud#getting-started">Getting Started on the Spring Cloud documentation</a> for details.
 </p>
                     {{site.data.alerts.end}}
                     <pre>